3.1 General context

 Previously, professional skills development was largely ruled by a company’s needs.
 The opportunities for young people (including those with relatively weak levels of basic education) to get a permanent job with extensive skill and wage development, were then quite common.
 This has however changed; today the labour market is characterised by much greater flexibility in employment conditions and higher demands on constant individual development.
 Companies are also less likely to invest in young people’s career and skill development (Olofsson, 2014).

-Therefore, today young people have a much more protracted and tortuous path towards finding a job.
-This is illustrated by the fact that the age at which young people become established on the labour market is higher.
+Therefore, today young people have a much more protracted path towards finding a job.
+This is illustrated by the fact that the age at which young people get established in the labour market is higher.
 It is therefore not unusual for young people to be engaged in short-term and temporary employments, and to commute between working and studying.

 Many young people are also referred into entry-levels jobs or work conditions similar to internships.
 Young people therefore tend to be caught in unsafe or relatively unskilled jobs for longer periods of time compared to the population in general (Olofsson, 2014).